We’ve scoured the internet to find the best espresso machine under 500 dollars. Below is a summary of our top three picks.

 At this price range though, all the machines on offer have a somewhat limited feature set and tend to be targeted at specific kinds of users, with particular interests and needs.
 As you move up the price scale, that’s when you find more generalized machines that cater to broad segments of the market.

-Because of that, it’s important that you look closely at the specific features each machine offers, so you can get a feel for the type of user it’s targeted to.
+Because of that, you must look closely at the specific features each machine offers, so you can get a feel for the type of user it’s targeted to.

 Here’s a quick summary of our finalists, and who would be most interested in each model: